Analysis | Hong Kong Property Is Ready to Roar Back

 Granted, Hong Kong home valuations remain stretched, at 18 times the median income even after recent declines.
 And the overbuilding of parking space-sized apartments in outer areas may weigh on prices.
 Any forecasts of a boom should also come with a caveat: All bets are off if the city’s economy heads south.

-Against that, though, is the vast amount of cash sloshing around the city’s banking system: HK$13 trillion ($1.7 trillion) of local-currency savings.
+Against that, though, is the vast amount of cash sloshing around the city’s banking system: HK$13 trillion ($1.7 trillion) of local- and foreign-currency savings.
 That’s 59 times the HK$220 billion value of primary real estate transactions, according to CLSA analyst Nicole Wong.

 That’s a hint of how sharply prices could snap back if demand strengthens.
 Hong Kong imposed a 30 percent stamp-duty tax on foreign purchasers in 2012 – a policy approaching its seven-year anniversary, the qualifying threshold for permanent residency in Hong Kong.
 So workers who moved to the city at that time will be able to avoid the punitive rate.